Pipeline lifecycle

 These calls return right away, but the actual provisioning or deprovisioning happens asynchronously

 and may take time.
-Storage can only be deprovisioned when the resources status is Stopped
+Storage can only be deprovisioned when the resources status is Stopped, and its

 state is tracked by the storage status.